 The other was the heavy-handedness of Constance's slang word choices.
 I understand the author is trying to capture the dialect of the time period and Constance's particular circumstance, but several times I was yanked out of the story by a word I'd never encountered and had to look up.
 That may have just been my personal lack of experience with historical fiction and the fact I'm American.

-Those aside, I would whole-heartedly recommend this to a friend and will be looking for the next book in the series.
+Those aside, I would whole-heartedly recommend The Sixth Victim to a friend and will be looking for the next book in the series.